-To understand how to improve your consistency, it is important to first have a solid understanding of exactly what consistency means in golf.
+To understand how to improve your consistency in golf, it is important to first have a solid understanding of exactly what consistency means in golf.
 A consistent golf game is considered a solid golf swing that makes contact on a predictable, regular basis as well as solid scoring.

 When a golf professional puts a good score together, they are not hitting every single fairway or hitting every shot absolutely perfectly.
 Rather, they are minimising mistakes, sticking to a game plan, making the right choices, and converting around the greens.

 How Do I Improve My Consistency In Golf?